mdb/mdb.github.io/content/blog/2023-12-21-terraform-plan-analysis-with-terratest.md

 example of how `terratest` could be integrated with a CI/CD pipeline.
 Its `README.md` offers detailed explanation of its [GitHub Actions CI/CD pipeline](https://github.com/mdb/terratest-tf-plan-demo#github-actions), as well as [instructions](https://github.com/mdb/terratest-tf-plan-demo#run-terratest-tf-plan-demo-locally) for running the tests locally.

+## OPA

+Alternatively, OPA may satisfy your needs.
+[Terraform Plan Validation With Open Policy Agent](/blog/terraform-plan-validation-with-open-policy-agent/) offers more on OPA.